Absence of bubbling phenomena for non convex anisotropic nearly umbilical and quasi Einstein hypersurfaces: Introduction

 then there exist a parametrization $\psi \fromto{\S^n}{\Sigma}$ and a vector $c=c(\Sigma)$ such that

 where $\alpha$ is defined as:

 \end{teo}

-In Theorem \ref{Thm1} we remove the assumption on the upper bound on $h$, but we strengthen the convexity, with a uniform bound from below for $h$.
-In Theorem \ref{Thm2} instead, we completely remove any convexity assumption, obtaining a slightly weaker estimate.
-In this case, the pinching hypothesis \eqref{Pinchingc0} turns out to be necessary.
+In Theorem \ref{Thm1} we remove the assumption on the upper bound on $h$, but we strengthen the convexity, with a uniform bound from below on $h$.
+In Theorem \ref{Thm2} instead, we completely remove any convexity assumption, obtaining the slightly weaker estimate \eqref{Thm2Est}.
+We conjecture that the exponent $\alpha$ in the inequality \eqref{Thm2Est} is not optimal.